 So, as we already mentioned, crocus sativus doesn’t really spoil, unless of course water gets to the powder or the strands.

 But the spice, like other ones, loses its potency gradually.
 Therefore, after storing it for a long time, it might have little to no flavor.
 Thus, if you keep it for a prolonged period, it’s best to test if there’s any flavor left before using it.

 Read also: Saffron popularity in the painting industry

 An excellent way to tell if the spice is still usable is to rub a small amount of it between your fingers and give it a whiff.

-If the aroma is still strong and the flavor robust, the Saffron is still usable.
-But if the spice has lost its smell, it’s time to discard it.
+If the aroma is still strong and the flavor robust, the saffron is still usable.
+But if the spice has lost its smell, it’s time to discard the saffron.